Monitors (DC Comics): Rebirth

-In Final Crisis #7, Superman uses the Miracle Machine to restore the Multiverse to the way it was before Darkseid interfered, and in doing so also brings about the end of the Monitors.
-In their final moments, Nix Uotan condemns his fellow Monitors, claiming that the Multiverse deserves to be free of their interference.
+In Final Crisis #7, Superman uses the Miracle Machine to restore the multiverse to the way it was before Darkseid interfered, and in doing so also brings about the end of the Monitors.
+In their final moments, Nix Uotan condemns his fellow Monitors, claiming that the multiverse deserves to be free of their interference.
 The monitors fade to white, and Nix returns to his human form.
-It has been stated by Grant Morrison that the Overvoid/Overmonitor has retained Nix as his direct interface with the multiverse, similar to the Silver Surfer or the third, Earth-bound incarnation of the Doctor (Doctor Who).
+Grant Morrison stated that the Overvoid/Overmonitor retained Nix as his direct interface with the multiverse, similar to the Silver Surfer or the Third Doctor (Doctor Who).